SpiderNitt/SI23-ONSITES-2/README.md

 <details>
 <summary>Image Processing</summary>

-Build an application where users can upload images and resize it to their desired dimensions.
-An Image should be processed in parallel using multiple threads and the modified image should be returned to the users.
+Build an application where users can upload images and resize them to their desired dimensions.
+An Image should be processed in parallel using multiple threads, and the modified image should be returned to the users.

 </details>